CybersecurityLuxembourg/openxeco-core/README.md

 ## For production server

-To set up the production instance, please see those files:
+To set up the production instance, please see this file:

 - doc/INSTALL_SERVER.md